a-curious-coder/mri-deep-learning/README.md

 <!-- ## What is Alzheimer's Disease? -->

-## Exploratory Data Analysis

----

-Classification of Alzheimer's Disease from the MRI datasets is a binary classification problem as the patients either have Alzheimer's Disease (AD) or they are Cognitive Normal (CN).

 ### Tabular Data

 Each patient is represented by a unique Security ID (SID).
 Each patient has had at least 2 scan sessions, thus has 2 or more MRI scans.
 In the effort of dimensionality reduction, I should try and represent each patient within a single row.